shoaibashfaq/CodePathIOSPreWork/README.md

 Submitted by: Muhammed Ashfaq

-Code Path IOS PreWork is an app that shows my basic information and arbitrarly changes the background color.
+Code Path IOS PreWork is an app that shows my basic information and upon clicking a button arbitrarily changes the background color.

 Time spent: 2 hours spent in total